 Does desperation accompany its natural optimism because homelessness is so plausible?
 La La Land’s opening number is about how California will always have another day of sun.
 The mild, warm weather makes that condition far less punishing than in the northeast.
 One certainly encounters many examples of it in San Francisco.
 Homelessness won’t likely affect most tech workers, but even for them the prospect of sudden, faultless unemployment looms large.
 Will they be able to stay in their very expensive apartments for long?

-Northern California is beautiful.
-But are the landscapes so stark and breathtaking because they’re far too dry?
+Are the landscapes of Northern California so stark and breathtaking because they’re far too dry?
 The Golden Gate is placid, and is that because the yellow hills and brackish water don’t allow life to thrive?

 I haven’t spent much time in LA, but I loved my brief visit.
 It’s the only place in which a stranger at a party remarked to me: “I didn’t like my face, so I changed it, with plastic surgery.”
 One would not find such candidness in San Francisco or in New York.